znichola/red-tetris/README.md

 > :warning: TODO add unit testing.

 > :warning: TODO add hmr to the express app, looking at vite-node, node-hmr etc..

+## TYPES

+We like types, but docs say no TypeScript, so [JSDocs](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#param-and-returns) is the way.
+In vscode you can generate them with a `/**` before a function.